 The “66” in nylon 66 stands for the six carbon atoms in each of the monomer molecules.
 Other nylons have different numbers of carbon atoms in the monomer molecules, such as nylon 510, which has 5 carbon atoms in the diamine (1,5-pentanediamine) and 10 carbon atoms in the diacid (decanedioic acid).

 Nylon makes extremely strong threads and fibers because in addition to London dispersion forces, there is also dipole-dipole attractions and hydrogen bonding between the polymer strands.
-The dipole-dipole attraction arises from aligned amide groups in neighboring strands (note that amide groups within a linear strand is spaced far enough that their dipole-dipole interaction is not significant).
+The dipole-dipole attraction arises from aligned amide groups in neighboring strands (note that amide groups within a linear strand are spaced far enough that their dipole-dipole interactions are not significant).
 A hydrogen bond can form between a N-H bond in one strand and a carbonyl O lone pair in a neighboring strand.

 If you pull on both ends of a nylon thread, after a slight stretch, it will resist breaking because of the strong IMFs that hold neighboring chains together.

 Kevlar is a synthetic polymer made from 1,4-phenylenediamine and terephthaloyl chloride monomers.
 The byproduct of this condensation reaction is HCl.